-Wacom Tablets set the bar for being one of the best available drawing tablets.
-Not just used by artists but also a large portion of photographers to retouch images in large amounts as doing that with a mouse would take more time.
-The stylus improved the process with it being a lot more precise as we are more used to taking a pencil to more specific regions than a mouse.
-The Wacom Tablets also have other buttons and jog wheels alongside the open playing space, to add another layer of efficiency and flow to ones work by not having to use a mouse to change settings inside the computer allows for a more hands-on based hardware interaction with the machine making for a quicker response overall.
-With more hi-tech systems and coding these tablets can sense the variations between 1000s of levels of pressure and mould your line according to that and the angles, this sounds like a simplification but in application, this is a beautiful step for technology!
+Wacom Tablets set the bar for being some of the best available drawing tablets.
+Not just used by artists but also a lot of photographers to retouch images in large amounts, as doing that with a mouse would take more time.
+The stylus improved the process with it being a lot more precise, as we are more used to taking a pencil to more specific regions than a mouse.
+The Wacom Tablets also have other buttons and jog wheels alongside the open drawing space, to add another layer of efficiency and flow to ones work.
+Not having to use a mouse to change settings inside the computer allows for a more hands-on based hardware interaction, with the machine making for a quicker response overall.
+Incorporating more hi-tech systems and coding these tablets can sense the variations between 1000s of levels of pressure and mould your line according to that and the angles, this sounds like a simplification but in application, this is a beautiful step for technology.

 Available in varied sizes depending on your specific needs and of course budget, the smaller ones being more portable along with your laptop.
-There are also different shapes available in the pen/stylus and what you choose is a matter of what sets better in your hand aiding your work process.
+There are also different shapes available in the pen/stylus and what you choose is a matter of what sets better in your hand; aiding your work process.
 Most used to connect through a USB port but now there is also the option of connecting through Bluetooth making it easier for you to set where you sit and work.
 This gives you leeway to be more free, you could sit on the sofa at a distance and be using your TV to work on.